odoo/documentation/point_of_sale/overview/setup.rst

 not handle *any* business data (eg. POS orders), but only serves as a gateway between the Point of Sale and the hardware.

-The goal of this section will be to setup a local Odoo instance that behaves like the Odoo instance running on the POSBox.
+The goal of this section will be to set up a local Odoo instance that behaves like the Odoo instance running on the POSBox.

 Image building process